Aabidat/myfirstsmartcontract/README.md

 I had problems with pushing and committing my code but with some assistance from some class mates from Hackerboost and watching YouTube tutorials it was no longer a worry.
 It was an amazing and educative experience. continuing with my smart contract,
-## I implemented mappings,added and emitted events and utilized storage, memory and celldata
+## continuing with my smart contract, I implemented mappings,added and emitted events and utilized storage, memory and celldata